8 Things I Learned When My Sister Died

-Two years later, it’s still sinking in…
+Three years later, it’s still sinking in…

-Last week I suddenly remembered that on that very day two years before, I’d been holding my sister’s hand for the last time.
+Last week I suddenly remembered that on that very day three years before, I’d been holding my sister’s hand for the last time.

 Most of the time, I don’t think about my sister being dead.
 The truth is, I didn’t think about her that much when she was alive – at least, until she got sick.
 We weren’t close, exactly; we lived in different parts of the country and rarely saw each other, or even spoke.
 Still, she was my sister.
 Our shared memories were part of me, part of my history, part of what made me who I am.
 I didn’t have to think about her to love her.